-Alexander is a commercial lawyer with a particular focus on insolvency.
+Alexander is a senior commercial lawyer with a particular focus on insolvency.
 He works with clients in all areas of commercial matters and dispute resolution.

 Alexander prides himself on his ability to act quickly and efficiently in relation to commercial matters.
 He recognises the importance of commercial considerations when working with clients and takes the view that litigation should only be used as a last resort.